Brian H. Greenspan

 Brian was the President of the Criminal Lawyers’ Association (Ontario) from 1989 to 1993 and the founding Chair of the Canadian Council of Criminal Defence Lawyers from 1992 to 1996.
 He is a member of the Ontario Regional Committee of the Supreme Court Advocacy Institute and a member of the Board of Directors of the Innocence Canada Foundation.

 Brian received his B.A. from the University of Toronto in 1968 and his LL.B. from Osgoode Hall Law School in 1971.
 He was awarded the Laidlaw Foundation Fellowship and received his LL.M. from the London School of Economics in 1972.
 He was called to the bar in 1974.
 He taught The Administration of Criminal Justice at Osgoode Hall Law School for seven years and was a special lecturer in Criminal Law at the Faculty of Law, University of Toronto Law School for fourteen years.
 He has lectured extensively as a keynote speaker and panelist at criminal law continuing education programs and law schools across Canada.
-Most recently, he was the Bora Laskin Distinguished Lecturer at the Faculty of Law, Lakehead University in 2018 and held the Milvain Chair in Advocacy at the University of Calgary in 2020.
+He was the Bora Laskin Distinguished Lecturer at the Faculty of Law, Lakehead University in 2018 and held the Milvain Chair in Advocacy at the University of Calgary in 2020.

 Get in touch